chargome/chargome.com/content/blog/remark-code-highlighting.md

 The return value now contains the generated html with all classes appropriately set for highlighting using the prism css class we included earlier.

 You can check out a full implementation for this website [here](https://github.com/chargome/chargome.com).

+I'm gonna be honest here, I just created this article to test out my blog and the syntax highlighting for myself. 🦧